incisrdg/BB510-610_fall_2025/Week 7: Pathogenicity prediction using structural data (1-single mutant: DynaMut, PremPS, FoldX, double mutant: ThermoMPNN-D, 2-AlphaMissense and Hotspot )/Week 7: Pathogenicity prediction using structural data (1-single mutant: DynaMut, PremPS, FoldX, double mutant: ThermoMPNN-D, 2-AlphaMissense and Hotspot ).md

 - Report the ΔΔG values in a table and provide a comparative discussion of the methods.
 (1 pts)

 - Rationalize why some mutations tend to be pathogenic while others are benign.
-In this discussion, consider factors such as secondary structure, relative solvent-accessible surface area (rASA), B-factor, hydrophobicity, and electrostatic charges.
+In this discussion, consider factors such as secondary structure, relative solvent-accessible surface area (rSASA), B-factor, hydrophobicity, and electrostatic charges.
 (2 pts)

 ## 📝 Workshop report (The deadline is 2025-11-18 at 12 am) (5 pts)